LizLeki/project_brew/README.md

 # project_brew
 An exploration of craft breweries across the United States.

-The most recent data pull was completed on August 22nd, 2018.
+The most recent data pull was completed on September 12th, 2018.
 This data can be found in all_brews.csv.

 Brewery data scraped from the directory of the [Brewers Association](https://www.brewersassociation.org/directories/breweries/), using a combination of Docker and RSelenium.